URL Encode / Decode Tool

 Common Use Cases

-• Building API request URLs with dynamic parameters
+• Building API request URLs without breaking separators in the base endpoint

 Examples